Niall Ferguson: Early life and education

-University of Oxford
+Oxford

 Ferguson received a demyship (highest scholarship) from Magdalen College, Oxford.
-Whilst a student there, he wrote a 90-minute student film The Labours of Hercules Sprote, played double bass in a jazz band "Night in Tunisia", edited the student magazine Tributary, and befriended Andrew Sullivan, who shared his interest in right-wing politics and punk music.
+While a student there, he wrote a 90-minute student film The Labours of Hercules Sprote, played double bass in a jazz band "Night in Tunisia", edited the student magazine Tributary, and befriended Andrew Sullivan, who shared his interest in right-wing politics and punk music.
 He had become a Thatcherite by 1982.
-He graduated with a first-class honours degree in history in 1985.

-Ferguson studied as a Hanseatic Scholar in Hamburg and Berlin in 1987 and 1988.
-He received his Doctor of Philosophy degree from the University of Oxford in 1989: his dissertation was titled Business and Politics in the German Inflation: Hamburg 1914–1924.
+In 1985, he graduated with a first-class honours degree in history and was awarded an MA from Oxford.
+Ferguson studied as a Hanseatic Scholar at the University of Hamburg from 1986 until 1988.
+He received his DPhil degree from the University of Oxford in 1989.
+His dissertation was titled "Business and Politics in the German Inflation: Hamburg 1914–1924".

 Career

 Academic career

 In 1989, Ferguson worked as a research fellow at Christ's College, Cambridge.
 From 1990 to 1992 he was an official fellow and lecturer at Peterhouse, Cambridge.
 He then became a fellow and tutor in modern history at Jesus College, Oxford, where in 2000 he was named a professor of political and financial history.
 In 2002 Ferguson became the John Herzog Professor in Financial History at New York University Stern School of Business, and in 2004 he became the Laurence A. Tisch Professor of History at Harvard University and William Ziegler Professor of Business Administration at Harvard Business School.
 From 2010 to 2011, Ferguson held the Philippe Roman Chair in history and international affairs at the London School of Economics.
 In 2016 Ferguson left Harvard to become a senior fellow at the Hoover Institution, where he had been an adjunct fellow since 2005.
+In 2021 he joined Bari Weiss, the Shakespeare scholar Pano Kanelos and the entrepreneur Joe Lonsdale to found the University of Austin.
+At the time, Ferguson said he was starting the college because "higher ed is broken."
+The private liberal arts college was approved to grant degrees in late 2023.

-Ferguson has received honorary degrees from the University of Buckingham, Macquarie University (Australia) and Universidad Adolfo Ibáñez (Chile).
-In May 2010, Michael Gove, education secretary, asked Ferguson to advise on the development of a new history syllabus, to be entitled "history as a connected narrative", for schools in England and Wales.
+Ferguson has received honorary degrees from the University of Buckingham, Macquarie University (Australia) and Adolfo Ibáñez University (Chile).
+In May 2010, Michael Gove, UK education secretary, asked Ferguson to advise on the development of a new history syllabus, to be titled "history as a connected narrative", for schools in England and Wales.
 In June 2011, he joined other academics to set up the New College of the Humanities, a private college in London.

-In 2018, Ferguson apologized after fellow historians criticized him for only inviting white men as speakers to a Stanford conference on applied history.

-Also in 2018, emails documenting Ferguson's attempts to discredit a progressive activist student at Stanford University who had been critical of Ferguson's choices of speakers invited to the Cardinal Conversations free speech initiative were released to the public and university administrators.
-He teamed with a Republican student group to find information that might discredit the student.
+In 2011 at Stanford, emails were released to the public and university administrators which documented Ferguson's attempts to discredit a progressive activist student at Stanford University who had been critical of Ferguson's choices of speakers invited to the Cardinal Conversations free speech initiative.
+He teamed with a Republican Party student group to find information that might discredit the student.
 Ferguson resigned from leadership of the program once university administrators became aware of his actions.